learning-zone/javascript-basics/README.md

 let arrayIntegers2 = arrayIntegersOriginal2.splice(3); // returns [4, 5]; original array: [1, 2, 3]
 let arrayIntegers3 = arrayIntegersOriginal3.splice(3, 1, "a", "b", "c"); //returns [4]; original array: [1, 2, 3, "a", "b", "c", 5]
 ```
-**Note:** Splice method modifies the original array and returns the deleted array.
+*Note: Splice method modifies the original array and returns the deleted array*.

 #### Q. What is the difference between slice and splice?